actionhero/actionhero/readme.markdown

 ## Connecting

 ### HTTP
 You can visit the API in a browser, Curl, etc.  `{url}?action` or `{url}/{action}` is how you would access an action.
-For example, using the default config.json you could reach the status action with both `http://127.0.0.1/status` or `http://127.0.0.1/?action=status`  The only action which doesn't return the default JSON format would be `file`, as it should return files with the appropriate headers etc. if they are found, and a 404 error if they are not.
+For example, using the default ports in config.json you could reach the status action with both `http://127.0.0.1/status` or `http://127.0.0.1/?action=status`  The only action which doesn't return the default JSON format would be `file`, as it should return files with the appropriate headers if they are found, and a 404 error if they are not.

 HTTP responses follow the format: